Broseki/CaveMUD/README.md

 (More will be added as I think of them)

 ### What is the license?
+CaveMUD is proprietary software, and is not open source.
-CaveMUD is licensed under GPLv3.
+The server is licensed under the Cavefox LLC proprietary license.
+See the LICENSE.md file for more information.